jyelland/rasilab_reach_2024/notes/cb_crispr_screening_notes.md

 # **CiBER-seq dissects genetic networks by quantitative CRISPRi profiling of expression phenotypes**
 -   new method for dissecting genetic networks by using CRISPRi profiling of expression phenotypes
 -    allows for precise control of gene expression by using deactivated Cas9 (dCas9) proteins and precise measurement of gene expression of specific phenotypes
 -    can be used to identify key genes and pathways involved in specific biological processes, diseases, and harmful mutations
 -    comparing the expression phenotypes of different genetic variants, CiBER-seq allows researchers to infer the functional relationships between genes.
 -    potential to greatly advance our understanding of complex genetic networks and provide insights into disease mechanisms
+# **RNA-linked CRISPR (ReliC) screening elucidates gene regulatory networks in human cells**
+-   mRNA transfer information from genes to proteins, the purpose of mRNA is to carry protein information from DNA in a cell to its cytoplasm, the mRNA is then read and is translated to base codons into amino acid growing protein chains.
+-   four diffrent types of mRNA mutations: point mutation-replacement of one base with another.
+Frameshift- addition or reoval of a base in a sequence.
+Nonsense- mutation that creates a stop codon, preventing the production of a protein in its entirety.
+Missense- the subsitutaiton of one amino acid for another.
+-   **RNA metabolism and its binding to proteins**
+-   includes diverse processes that regualte the synthesis, processing transport and degreationof RNA molecules, allowing gene expression and maintaning cell homeostasis.
+-   rNA-binding proteins are important in RNA metabolism bc they interact with RNA molecules.
+Rna binding proteins recognize specific RNA sequences or structures and mediate various functions, like splicing, polyadenylation, stability, and translation regulation.
+-   RNA binding proteins can regulate RNA metabolism through direct interactions with RNA, influencing its localization, stability, or processing
+-   either enhance or inhibit translation by interacting with specific elements in the mRNA
+-   polyadenylation: addition of a poly(A) tail to an RNA transcript typically on the mRNA
+-   cytoplasmic mRNA decay: post transcriptioanls mechanism in human cells with gene transcription, pre-mrna, and transport mechanisms from mrna regulate ultimate level of protein-encoding gene expression.
+Bascially a way that allows for gene transcription.
+-   their metabolic pathways are commonly studied in yeast: due to the simplicity, conservation, avalibility, simple cell enviroment,similarity within metabolic pathways, mechanisms mRNA synthesis, processing, transport, decay and more.
+-   Limitations:
+    -  Pooled CRISPR screens: disruption of RNA metabolism doesn't necessarily manifest with growth or viability defects: this is likely due to silent mutation, that dont affect the outcome of yeast.
+    -   FACS- based CRISPR screening: disruption of RNA metabolism may not alter protein levels, liekly encoding for a stop codon, therefore is this a non-sense mutation